West Coast Road Trip

 November 2016

-As we drove south, we encountered rain… lots of rain!
-So much rain that some parts of Route 101 were closed earlier in the day because of high water.
-We were lucky to get through.
-Good thing we didn’t go by motorcycle, as we were originally thinking!
+The weather, however, had other plans.
+We encountered rain of almost biblical proportions — so much that parts of Route 101 were closed earlier in the day because of high water.
+We were lucky to get through, and very glad we hadn’t taken the motorcycle, as we’d originally considered.
+That would have gone from “adventurous” to “regrettable” very quickly.

 The weather was stormy when we arrived at Cannon Beach.